 OpenOlat courses enable the mapping of various event formats e.g. lectures, seminars, online tutorials or group puzzles, as well as the implementation of different types of learning, e.g. problem-based learning, cooperative learning, self-organized learning etc. A maximum of flexibility is guaranteed by using any number of course elements in any order of your choice; therefore it is easy to realize your didactic concept.

-Apply for author rights at your OpenOlat support office and you can get started!
+Apply for author rights at your OpenOlat support center or the administrators of your OpenOlat instance and get started!

 The course cycle at a glance

 Creating a Learning Resource Course in the Authoring Area and choosing the course type "Learning path" or "Conventional course".